emkey1/AOK-Filesystem-Tools/Debian/Debian.md

 - runbg

+## runbg

+I have tried to convert runbg to be a posix script, using the #!/bin/sh shebang, but so far no success.
+So as of now I use the same here as for Alpine, using a #!/sbin/openrc-run style script.

 ## Removable?

-apts that can be removed to create a smaller FS whilst not making FS unbootable, work in progress, and since most usage cases at this point are probably devels, removing compilers might be counter productive.
+I am experimenting to see what apts can be removed in order to create a smaller FS distribution, whilst not making FS unbootable.
+Installing them again during setup.

 ```bash
 locales